 The legislation represents one final public decision – a comprehensive long-term plan is needed.
 Imagine the law has passed, the plan will be launched and an LTCP will be sent to the Council for approval in about three years.
 As the saying goes if it is authorized, how well will it be allotted?

 The small group of people who were involved in this idea are like those Margaret Mead described.
-You remember, something like small groups can change the world, and it is the only way it happens.
+You remember, something like “small groups can change the world’, and it is the only way it happens.
 There is no reason to believe all such efforts are for good.
 Therefore, it is sensible to review the plan’s inherent goals, objectives, and strategy.
 Examine the policies and list of programs or projects for a sense of priority.
 Finally, the resource demands and implications of the work itself require an evaluation.

-All of 2021 is available to examine the implications of that decision before the official launch in February 2022.
+All of 2021 is available to examine the implications of an authorizing decision before the proposed official launch in February 2022.
 The first group of the “accountable” will be 13 people on a steering committee.
 The first major product is working and underway by City Planning — as the legislation calls for a report from the director about the city’s “long-term planning and sustainability efforts” on December 31, 2022. (ongoing initiatives found here).

 The current versions of data and needs statements for all 59 Districts (here) for review.
 The needs statement sections are available in portable document format (pdf), as shown in the lower right corner of the image below

 Start with District Needs (Statements and Data)

 The first chart (below) covers a four-year implementation for continuing public participation.
 The second chart covers the proposed ten-year cycle that begins September 15, 2022, with the Needs Statements containing declarations of continuing support for existing programs and capital projects, a limited number of needs given high priority, plus the specific rationale for new or reprioritized necessities in the each District.
 The current versions for all 59 Districts are (here) for review.

 Please take a moment to review the charts.